tipi-build/docs/01-key-principales.md

 ### Opinionated defaults (but you choose)

-While tipi clearly is set out to enable you to *build anything* without complex scripts, we don't hold you back to customize parts (or all of) the build with `CMakeLists.txt.tpl` or `CMakeLists.txt` files associated with `use-cmake.tipi` files.
+While tipi clearly is set out to enable you to *build anything* without complex scripts (it can generate CMake build scripts from code scan conventions), we don't hold you back to customize parts (or all of) the build with your own `CMakeLists.txt` files associated with `use-cmake.tipi` files.